danyasaleh/IBM-watson/README.md

 The (IBM watson 1, IBM watson 2, IBM watson 3)  pictures are to show how the Assistant work when the user ask.

+The IBMwatson.html page : is a web page that done before in task 3 and now it contain chat to help the users.